Naweidh/cse15l-lab-reports/LabReport4.md

 To run the code and check that the code was successfully working, i had to run bash test.sh.

 ## Step 9:
+Keys pressed: git add, enter, git commit -m "updated", enter, git push, enter.
+In order to update, commit, and push to my github, I had to do these steps to do it through ssh.